Kendal at Oberlin’s Compliance & Ethics Program

 Toll-Free Compliance Line

-Friends Services for the Aging (FSA), along with the Brethren, Mennonite, and Quaker organizations involved in providing services to the elderly, have established a collaborative Compliance and Ethics Program known as the Peace Church Compliance Program (PCCP).
+Friends Services Alliance (FSA), along with the Brethren, Mennonite, and Quaker organizations involved in providing services to the elderly, have established a collaborative Compliance and Ethics Program known as the FSA Compliance Program (FSACP).

 670 Sentry Parkway